iotile/poduino/examples/count-example/README.md

    which returns the stream input ID, `10` in our example, and the actual value sent, which in our case, is the value of `count`.

-## 4. Connecting and controller our Arduino via the IOTile device
+### 4. Connecting and controlling our Arduino via the IOTile device

-Now that we understand the most basic functionlity of the PODuino IOTile bridge, we can actually control our device.
+Now that we understand the most basic functionality of the PODuino IOTile bridge, we can actually control our device.

-Note that in this example, the sketch only uses event `0`, which is uses to reset the count to zero.
+Note that in this example, the sketch only uses event `0`, which it uses to reset the count to zero.

 ```
 # Connect to Device d--0000-0000-0000-001f and to the Arduino bridge